-If you’re here as a parent, looking for how to raise grateful kids, you’re on the right path.
+If you’re here as a parent, looking for a bible lesson on gratitude, you’re on the right path.
 Being intentional is the first step.

 Grateful kids experience more joy in life and are a joy to be around.
 But helping a child to be grateful is not easy.
 Gratitude isn’t natural, it must be cultivated.

-First, let’s start by distinguishing being thankful from having gratitude.
+It’s important to understand the difference between thankfulness and gratitude.
 Saying the words, “thank you,” does not make you grateful.
 It may not even mean you’re thankful!
-The only thing we can be sure of, if we hear a child say “thank you,” is that they have been taught to be polite.
+The only thing you can be sure of, if your says “thank you,” is that they have been taught to be polite.

 Raising grateful kids requires more than just training a child to say “thank you.”

 A child might say thank you all the time, but may not feel or even mean the words at all.
 Being thankful is a self-focused feeling.
-It means feeling pleased, relieved, or according to Merriam-Webster, being “conscious of benefit received.”
+Being thankful just means feeling pleased, relieved, or according to Merriam-Webster, being “conscious of benefit received.”

-Having gratitude means doing more than being thankful.
-It also means valuing the kindness of the giver.
+Gratitude means being thankful and valuing the kindness of the giver.
 Gratitude turns the focus to the one who gives.
-It may even mean appreciating the effort and thoughtfulness of the giver over the gift.
+It means showing appreciation for the effort and thoughtfulness of the giver.

 When your kids are old enough, talk to your kids about gratitude.
 Explain to them that being grateful is something that you value.
-It’s also an important part of living in the way that Jesus lived.
+Also tell them that it is an important part of living in the way that Jesus lived.

 About nine o’clock the man went to the marketplace and saw some people standing around, doing nothing.
 So he said to them, ‘If you go and work in my field, I will pay you what your work is worth.’
 So they went to work in the vineyard.